The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Sometimes, property you own jointly with your spouse needs to be transferred to just one of you as the sole owner.
 Often, this happens as part of divorce proceedings, but it could also be done for financial reasons or something else entirely.

 To make this sort of property transfer, you don’t need to sell your house to your spouse.
 You may not even have to pay taxes.
 In many jurisdictions, you can make this kind of ownership change by taking advantage of what’s called an interspousal transfer deed.

 What is an interspousal transfer deed?

-An interspousal transfer deed, technically called an interspousal transfer grant deed, is a legal document used to give sole ownership of shared property, like a house, to one person in a marriage.
+An interspousal transfer deed, more technically called an interspousal transfer grant deed, is a legal document used to give sole ownership of shared property, such as a house, to one person in a marriage.

-Interspousal transfer deeds are commonly employed in divorce cases to transfer community property to one spouse.
-A more equitable course is to have the spouse remaining in the home agree to refinance under their own name or to sell the place to potentially give the ex a fair disbursement of equity, depending on the circumstances.
+They are commonly employed in divorce cases to transfer community property to one spouse.
+A more equitable course is to have the spouse remaining in the home agree to refinance under their own name or sell the place to potentially give the ex a fair disbursement of equity, depending on the circumstances.

 When is an interspousal transfer deed used?